-Naming of assets is covered by various pieces of legislation.
+Naming of Assets is covered by various pieces of legislation.
 This Policy ensures that naming principles meet legislative requirements while providing consistency in approach and clarity about naming opportunities.

 This Policy complements, and is consistent with, the policies and principles of the Geographical Names Board, which is the official body for naming and recording details of places and geographical names in NSW.
+They are responsible for the NSW Address Policy and User Manual (APUM) and the NSW Place Name Policy.